ConservationInternational/trends.earth/README.md

 `ldmp-qgis-plugin` is the github repository for the Land Degradation Monitoring Toolbox (LDMT).
 The LDMT is produced by the Land Degradation Monitoring Project.
-The LDMT is a [Quantum GIS (QGIS)](http://www.qgis.org/) plugin used to support monitoring of status and trends of land degradation.
+The LDMT is a [Quantum GIS (QGIS)](http://www.qgis.org) plugin used to support monitoring of status and trends of land degradation.

-This toolbox was produced as an output of the Global Environment Facility (GEF)-funded project “Enabling the use of global data sources to assess and monitor land degradation at multiple scales”.
+This toolbox was produced as an output of the Global Environment Facility (GEF)-funded project [“Enabling the use of global data sources to assess and monitor land degradation at multiple scales”](http://vitalsigns.org/gef-ldmp).
 The project aims to provide guidance on robust methods and a toolbox for assessing, monitoring status, and estimating trends in land degradation using remote sensing technology.
-For additional information on the project see http://vitalsigns.org/gef-ldmp.

 The Land Degradation Monitoring Project is a collaboration of Conservation International, the National Aeronautics and Space Administration (NASA), and